wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-ova-change-device-admin-password.md

 <properties
-   pageTitle="Alterar a senha do administrador do dispositivo virtual StorSimple | Microsoft Azure" description="Descreve como usar o portal clássico do Azure ou a interface do usuário da Web do StorSimple Virtual Array para alterar a senha do administrador do dispositivo." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Change the StorSimple virtual device admin password | Microsoft Azure" description="Describes how to use either the Azure classic portal or the StorSimple Virtual Array web UI to change the device administrator password." services="storsimple" documentationCenter="NA" authors="alkohli"